chef/automate/components/docs-chef-io/content/automate/chef-automate-ha-prerequisites.md

 - Two identical clusters located in different data centers or cloud provider regions.
 - Network accessible storage (NAS) and object store (S3), available in both data centers/regions
 - Ability to schedule jobs to run backup and restore commands in both clusters.
-We recommend using corn or a similar tool like anacron.
+We recommend using **cron** or a similar tool like **anacron**.

 Click [here](/automate/ha_disaster_recovery_setup/) to learn more about the on-premise deployment disaster recovery cluster.

-### Certificates
+### Custom Certificates

 A security certificate is a small data file used as an Internet security technique to establish a website or web application's identity, authenticity, and reliability.
 To ensure optimal security, rotate the certificates periodically.

 Install an OpenSSL utility to create a self-signed key and certificate pair.
-The certificate used for SSL is **PKCS 8**.
-Click [here](/automate/ha_cert_selfsign/) to know more.
+Automate HA supports SSL certificates of type **PKCS 8**.
+Click [here](/automate/ha_cert_selfsign/#creating-a-certificate) to generate your certificate.

 ### Backup and Restore